Table of Contents

 data/db.sqlite

-.gunzip db.sqlite.gz
+gunzip db.sqlite.gz

-.sqlite3 db.sqlite < kanboard.dump.sql
+sqlite3 db.sqlite < kanboard.dump.sql

-(db.sqlite must not exist)sqlite3 db.sqlite ".restore kanboard.backup.sqlite"
+sqlite3 db.sqlite ".restore kanboard.backup.sqlite"

-.
-This command rebuild the entire database and can be
+command.
+This command rebuilds the entire database and can be used for several reasons:

 sqlite3 data/db.sqlite 'VACUUM'